 UTSA's next two communities are Chaparral Village and Laurel Village.
 These two complexes offer apartment-style living with a choice of either a two or four bedroom suites which includes a kitchenette, shared living space and a semi-private bathroom in each unit.
-These three complexes are owned and operated by UTSA and residents are required to purchase meal plans, which can be used at the Roadrunner Café conveniently located near Chaparral Village, and Laurel Village, and San Saba Hall.
+These three complexes are owned and operated by UTSA and residents are required to purchase meal plans, which can be used at the Roadrunner Café conveniently located near Chaparral Village, and Laurel Village, and Alvarez Hall.

 Campus Living Villages (CLV), a privately owned company, owns and operates both Chisholm Hall and University Oaks pursuant to a long-term, ground lease with the University.
 A student choosing one of these options is contracting with a private company (CLV), as opposed to the University.